ibm-cloud-docs/vpc/block_storage_is_manage.md

 ```
 {: pre}

 Use the `--name` option and specify a new name for the volume attachment.
-Specify `--auto-delete true` to automatically delete a volume that is attached to an instance, when you delete the instance. specify `--auto-delete false`, if you want to keep the volume as a stand-alone volume after the instance is deleted.
+Specify `--auto-delete true` to automatically delete a volume that is attached to an instance, when you delete the instance.
+Specify `--auto-delete false`, if you want to keep the volume as a stand-alone volume after the instance is deleted.

 ```sh
 $ ibmcloud is instance-volume-attachment-update kj-test-ro otp1 --name one-true-pairing --auto-delete false